AnnA227/AnnA227.github.io/publications.markdown

 ### Publications

-Laoide-Kemp, A. (2023).
+Laoide-Kemp, A. (2024).
 Irish initial consonant mutation: disentangling phonology from morphosyntax.
 In M. Jaurena & Z. Metzler (Eds.), _Proceedings of the Thirty-Fifth Western Conference on Linguistics_ (Vol. 29, p.
 58-68).
 California State University, Fresno. (available [here](https://wecol.weebly.com/uploads/1/2/6/6/126620555/volume_29_-_wecol_2023.pdf){:target="_blank"})

+_Under review_

+Laoide-Kemp, A.  Initial consonant mutation patterns as evidence for domain struc- ture in Irish.
+Manuscript submitted for publication.

+Laoide-Kemp, A. Strict modularity at the morphosyntax-phonology interface: the case of Irish preverbal d’.
+Manuscript submitted for publication.

 ### Presentations

+November 2025\. _Resolving the paradox of Irish preverbal d’ in a modular grammatical system_.
+Talk given at \*Widame: A conference for postgraduate scholars in Celtic studies (Maynooth University).

 May 2025\. _An autosegmental account of initial consonant mutation in Irish: evidence from preverbal d'_.
 Talk given at 31mfm (University of Manchester). ([PDF](./assets/Laoide-Kemp_31mfm_2025_slides.pdf){:target="_blank"})